Learn how to deploy audio conferencing in Microsoft Teams

 Conferencing bridges let people dial into meetings using a phone.
-You can use the default settings for a conferencing bridge or change the phone numbers (toll and toll-free) and other settings, such as the PIN or the languages that are used.
+You can use the default settings for a conferencing bridge.
+You can also change the phone numbers (toll and toll-free) and other settings, such as the PIN or the languages that are used.

 See Audio Conferencing to learn more.

 |Do I need to add new conferencing bridge numbers?